MaurizioFD/RecSys2019_DeepLearning_Evaluation/README.md

 sudo apt-get install python3-dev
 ```

-Then compile Cython algorithms.
+At this point you can compile all Cython algorithms by running the following command.
+The script will compile within the current active environment.
 The code has been developed for Linux and Windows platforms.
 During the compilation you may see some warnings.

 ```Python
 python run_compile_all_cython.py
 ```

+### Matlab engine
+In addition to the repository dependencies, KDD CollaborativeDL also requires the Matlab engine, due to the fact that the algorithm is developed in Matlab.
+To install the engine you can use a script provided directly with your Matlab distribution, as described in the [Matlab Documentation](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
+The algorithm requires also a GSL distribution, whose installation folder can be provided as a parameter in the fit function of our Python wrapper.
+Please refer to the original [CollaborativeDL README](Conferences/KDD/CollaborativeDL_github_matlab/README.md) for all installation details.

 ## Run the experiments